zed-alpha/shadow-gadgets/README.md

 width="35%" />
 </p>

-Unfortunately, we lose some of the custom lint inspections for certain ones;
-e.g., the `MissingConstraints` inspection doesn't work inside `ShadowsConstraintLayout`.
+Unfortunately, we lose some of the custom lint inspections; e.g., the `MissingConstraints` doesn't work inside `ShadowsConstraintLayout`.
 This will be corrected in a future version.

 Information on the two general types of groups – Regular and Recycling – along with descriptions of their behaviors and usage in layout XML can be found on